mikjw/CV/README.md

 ### Clean code

 - Good design: during our [Grandmasters](https://github.com/mikjw/makers-final-project) final project at Makers, I constantly considered the design of our modules in relation to a) substituting a 'computer' opponent for a real player and b) easily switching in new rules.
-The rules could have become coupled to the game, but with careful design we able to extract and change them.
+The rules could have become coupled to the game, but with careful design we able to extract and easily change them.

 - TDD: used from the beginning at Makers, TDD has brought about a couple of serious 'AHA' moments!
 I've learned the great utility of applying test-first strictly, as in my [Bank Tech Test](), and reflected on cases where it's less appropriate.